 Level 3: Level 3 chargers have the highest power of 350 kW.
 Unlike Level 1 and Level 2 charging, Level 3 charging uses direct current (DC).
 They can charge an EV battery to 80% in 20 to 40 minutes and 100% in 60 to 90 minutes.

 Do you want a charger that can charge your EV overnight?
 A Level 2 charger would be the best choice for you.

 Do you want to save a little money and you don’t mind longer charging times?
 A Level 1 would be a better option in that case.

 Well-known brands such as Blink, Wallbox, Webasto, and ChargePoint all offer great options for Level 2 home chargers.
 These products include the following:

 - Wallbox Pulsar Plus 40A

 The important takeaway is this: The best choice for you will be based on your unique charging needs.
 Those who drive infrequently or are driving a hybrid vehicle may do just fine with a Level 1 charger, however, for a daily driver, it’s most likely that you’ll want to make use of a Level 2 or Level 3 charger when available.

-365 Pronto’s easy-to-use platform links you and your asset to a network of local, compliant, and qualified service providers.
-Contact the 365 Pronto Team for more information, a platform demo, or if you want to become a 365 Pronto customer.
+Our easy-to-use platform links you and your asset to a network of local, compliant, and qualified service providers.
+Contact the team for more information, a platform demo, or if you want to become a customer.